pravega/pravega/cli/admin/README.md

 ```

-To modify the configuration file access the beginning of segmentstore logs to get the current configuration.
+If your cluster has a custom configuration that changes the default parameters needed by the Pravega Admin CLI, you will need to set these parameters in the CLI configuration.
+In the case you are not aware of the configuration of the Pravega cluster, one way of gathering such information is just querying the beginning of the Segment Store log:
 ```
-kubectl logs pravega-pravega-segment-store-0
+kubectl logs pravega-pravega-segment-store-0 | grep -i <parameter-to-look-for>
 ```

 The following required config values can be found in the logs: